Towards Handling Uncertainty-at-Source in AI -- A Review and Next Steps for Interval Regression: Data and Methodology

-In Section II, we have discussed well-known linear regression models for intervals considering their vector/matrix representation.
+In Section~\ref{sec:background}, we discussed linear regression models for intervals considering their vector/matrix representation.
 Table~\ref{tab:regression_models} provides a summary of these models and their features.
 In this section, we initially put forward an extension to the LM method \cite{sun2015linear} which ensures mathematical coherence, thus making it more suitable for real-world data.
-Later, we introduce both known synthetic and real-world data sets to support the empirical exploration of the regression approaches.
-Lastly, a number of evaluation metrics are described through which their performance is assessed.
+Next, we introduce a novel approach to intuitively visualizing IV regression---the Interval Regression Graph (\emph{IRG}). \emph{IRG}s are designed to facilitate the interpretation and communication of the regression model and thus the relationship between an independent and dependent variable of interest.
+The latter is a crucial asset of traditional (numeric) regression models, accounting for a substantial part of their utility and popularity.
+Going beyond the traditional visualization of numeric regression, \emph{IRG}s communicate the relationships of both position and range (uncertainty) of IV regressor and regressand.
+Following the introduction of \emph{IRG}s, we introduce both synthetic and real-world data sets to support the empirical exploration and analysis of the regression approaches in Section~\ref{sec:background}.
+Finally, we discuss evaluation metrics employed for performance assessment during the remainder of the paper.

-\subsection{Extension of the Linear Model [20]}
+\subsection{Extension of the Linear Model~\cite{sun2015linear}}

-As pointed out in Section~\ref{sec:background}, the LM method~\cite{sun2015linear} considers positivity restrictions on the range coefficients to consistently estimate the regressand lower and upper bounds.
-However, it neither guarantees these restrictions through its model setting nor provides algorithmic solutions to maintaining them.
-As it is essential in practice to ensure mathematical coherence, we extend this method in the following two directions maintaining coherence.
+As pointed out in Section~\ref{sec:background}, the LM method~\cite{sun2015linear} considers positivity restrictions on the range coefficients to consistently estimate the regressand bounds.
+However, it neither guarantees these restrictions through its model setting, nor provides algorithmic solutions to maintaining them.
+Thus, to make the model suitable for practical real-world deployment, we put forward two alternative extensions to the LM method: (1) universally forcing positive restrictions on parameters as~\cite{sun2015linear} suggested---that is proposing a constrained LM method, and (2) enforcing restrictions only when needed to avoid unnecessary estimation bias~\cite{sun2015linear}---that is, proposing a weakly constrained LM method.

-\emph{(1)} We estimate a constrained LM method ($LM_c$) following the notion of the CCRM method \cite{neto2010constrained} where Lawson and Hanson’s algorithm (LHA) \cite{lawson1974} is applied to universally impose the positivity restriction on the range coefficients, $\gamma_j$ and $\theta$.
+\emph{(1)} We propose a constrained LM method ($LM_c$) following the notion of the CCRM method \cite{neto2010constrained} where the Lawson and Hanson algorithm (LHA) \cite{lawson1974} is applied to universally impose the positivity restriction on the range coefficients, $\gamma_j$ and $\theta$.
 Algorithm~\ref{algorithm_1} presents this constrained LM variant, $LM_c$.
-Note that universally (or blindly) applying the restrictions risks sacrificing performance in terms of model-data fit in favour of ensuring mathematical coherence.
+Note that universally (or blindly) applying the restrictions for maintaining mathematical coherence risks poor performance in terms of model fit~\cite{sun2015linear}.